Refuges if you're at risk of domestic abuse

-A refuge is a safe house for women to escape domestic abuse.
+Most refuges are safe houses for women to escape domestic abuse.

-Refuges can provide spaces for women on their own, or with children.
+They are for women on their own, or with their children.

 You don't need to have experienced physical abuse to stay in a refuge.